redcode/Z80/documentation/installation-from-sources.rst

 .. _cmake_package_source_code_options:

-The second group of package-specific options configures the source code of the library by predefining macros that enable :ref:`optional features <Introduction:Optional features>`:
+The second group of package-specific options configures the source code of the library by predefining macros that enable :ref:`optional features <introduction:Optional features>`:

 .. option:: -DZ80_WITH_EXECUTE=(YES|NO)